William John Woodhouse

 William John Woodhouse (7 November 1866 - 26 October 1937) was a classical scholar and author, professor of Greek at the University of Sydney.

 Early life

 Woodhouse was born at Clifton, Westmorland, England, the son of Richard Woodhouse, a station master, and his wife Mary, née Titterington.
-Educated at Sedbergh School, Yorkshire, Woodhouse won an open exhibition to Queen's College, Oxford, (B.A., 1889; M.A., 1895).
-He graduated with a first class in classical and a first class in the final school of Literae Humaniores, was appointed a Newton student at the British School at Athens, and during 1890 travelled in Greece and directed the excavations at Megalopolis.
+He was educated at Sedbergh School, Yorkshire.
+Woodhouse won an open exhibition to Queen's College, Oxford, (B.A., 1889; M.A., 1895).